 If this is your first Taro game, he’s … different.
 To give you an idea of what I’ve come to expect from him, I sat in a loading screen answering looped philosophical inquiries (while it threatened to cancel the game installation if I chose the third option) for over ten minutes before I realized that my (digital) copy of the game just needed to download a large file before doing the actual installing and that Taro wasn’t just screwing with me until I did it “right”.
 Seeing comparisons to Hideo Kojima has not been an infrequent occurrence this week.

-It might be helpful to know in advance: the first time the credits roll, the game is only half over; it’s an intermission.
+A small (mechanical) spoiler, so skip this if you want to go in totally blind: It might be helpful to know in advance that the first time the credits roll, the game is only half over; it’s an intermission.
 At this point, you must play the first half over again with new perspective in order to unlock the second half.
 (This also occurred in NieR, but with the latter section rather than the former.)
 As the third playthrough begins, opening credits finally make their appearance.
 In total, you must “beat the game” three times to truly beat it once and unlock chapter select.

 I wasn’t sure if I really knew or cared about any of the characters as the first credits rolled, and yet by the true ending I’d been fighting tears.
 Make of that what you will.
 After the three aforementioned endings, there are a further two to go back for via chapter select, and then there are 21 additional joke endings that come out of nowhere if you happen to stray from the intended path.
 All saving is done manually.
 Save often.
 Save like it’s Photoshop.